 Photo 1: Laundry and poppy field in Guadalajara

-Are large honey productions synonymous with quality?
+Are large productions of honey synonymous with quality?

-Is quality honey worth that little?
+Is quality honey worth so little?

-Who ensures the traceability of the honey?
+Who ensures the traceability of honey?

 Is it worthwhile for a small beekeeper to sell his honey production to a large area?